Nnvedward/DSA/Dynamic-programming/readme.md

 * **Overlapping subproblems:** A problem is said to have **overlapping subproblems** if it can be broken down into subproblems which are reused several times.

 * **Optimal substructure:** A problem is said to have **Optimal substructure** if an optimal solution of a bigger problem can be constructed from optimal solutions of its subproblems.

+**Memoization:** Storing the results of expensive function calls and returning the cached result when the same input occur again.